Bryan Bickell: Chicago Blackhawks (2006–2016)

 On July 8, 2009, Bickell signed a one-year extension with the Blackhawks.
 On December 27, Bickell recorded his first NHL assist on a goal scored by John Madden in a 5–4 win against the Nashville Predators.
 After playing in 16 regular season games and recorded three goals and one assist for four points for the Blackhawks along with 65 games with the IceHogs where he recorded 16 goals, 15 assists for 31 points, Bickell became a mainstay for the Blackhawks in time for the start of the 2010 Stanley Cup playoffs with no Calder Cup playoff games played for the IceHogs.
 For the Blackhawks in the 2010 playoffs, Bickell appeared in four postseason games with one assist, making his Stanley Cup playoff debut on April 22, 2010, in Game four of the first round against the Nashville Predators while playing on the first line with Patrick Kane and captain Jonathan Toews and recording an assist on a goal scored by Toews in that game.
-After defeating the Predators, Vancouver Canucks and the top-seeded San Jose Sharks in the first three rounds, Bickell and the Blackhawks eventually defeated the Philadelphia Flyers in the 2010 Stanley Cup Finals in six games for the Blackhawks first Stanley Cup championship since 1961.
+After defeating the Predators, Vancouver Canucks and the top-seeded San Jose Sharks in the first three rounds, Bickell and the Blackhawks eventually defeated the Philadelphia Flyers in the 2010 Stanley Cup Final in six games for the Blackhawks first Stanley Cup championship since 1961.
 He received a ring from the Blackhawks, was in the team picture at center ice in full gear after the sixth game and had a personal day with the Cup over the summer but his name was not inscribed on the Cup.